MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Configure-DirectAccess-in-Windows-Server-Essentials.md

 # Enable client computers running Windows 7 to use DirectAccess
 $allcertsinroot = dir cert:\LocalMachine\root
 $rootcert = $allcertsinroot | Where-Object{$_.Subject -like "*-CAA*"}
-Set-DAServer  �IPSecRootCertificate $rootcert[0]
+Set-DAServer -IPSecRootCertificate $rootcert[0]
-Set  �DAClient  �OnlyRemoteComputers Disabled -Downlevel Enabled
+Set -DAClient -OnlyRemoteComputers Disabled -Downlevel Enabled

 #Set the appropriate security group used for DA client computers.
 Replace the group name below with the one you created for DA clients
 Add-DAClient -SecurityGroupNameList $DaSecurityGroup